 Best Samsung Monitors Android Central 2021

-If you're in the market for a new computer display, you might be hard-pressed to find something better than the best Samsung monitors.
-The company has long been a leader in the display space, as is evidenced by the screens found on the best Samsung phones.
+If you're in the market for a new computer monitor, you might be hard-pressed to find something better than the best Samsung monitors.
+The company has long been a leader in the display space, as is evidenced by the screens found on the best Samsung phones like the Galaxy S21 series.
 Whether you want something high-end, something with a curve, or just a standard monitor that doesn't cost a lot, we've rounded up the best of the best right here.

 - Budget with a curve: Samsung CR50